-In addition to this library guide for your subject, please see our Library Guide to Services for Studying at Home.
-These pages have been created to help you to use library services online whilst the physical University Library is closed as part of the national emergency response to COVID-19.
+In addition to this library guide for your subject, please see our Library Guide to Services for Studying Online.
+These pages have been created to help you to use library services online whilst the physical University Library has restricted opening hours as part of the national emergency response to COVID-19.

 This is a library guide for students studying Music.